Culture & history

 Powerful stories and living traditions

-Rjukan and the surrounding villages offer a rich cultural life, where traditions are kept alive through both small and large events throughout the year.
+Rjukan, Gaustatoppen, and the surrounding villages offer a rich and vibrant cultural scene, where proud traditions are kept alive through activities all year round.

 -